Rural Georgia hospital closes after more than 70 years

 “They have been very loyal to this institution and by no fault of their own, they have been impacted by COVID and the change in medical services,” said Mayor Steve Whatley.

 Financial problems at the hospital were worsened by the pandemic, which forced many patients to delay or cancel elective procedures.
-Workers wearing face masks stood outside the hospital as a speaker talked about the shutdown, the latest in a string of rural hospital closings in the United States.
+Workers wearing face masks stood outside the hospital as a speaker talked about the shutdown.

 Dr. A. S. Ghiathi, director of emergency medicine at the hospital, said the loss of the facility was difficult to grasp.